Teaching and education sector

 Teach First

-Teach First is a two-year employment-based programme available in specific regions, in schools that are in challenging circumstances.
-Combines PGCE and NQT with leadership development training.
+Teach First is a two-year employment-based programme available in various regions, in schools that are in challenging circumstances.
+The programme offers PGCE qualification and hands-on experience in the classroom, combined with leadership development training.

 All training routes